Music Makers Encyclopedia: A

 Wabash Cannonball (1938)

-Song(s) written by Adolphe Adam and John Sullivan Dwight:
+Song(s) written by Adam with John Sullivan Dwight:

 O Holy Night (Minuit, Chrétiens) (1847)